A cry for help, a devil's deal. Will Sigrun be able to face them again?

 "Ah, no. Demons are not to be controlled; that is a different thing.
 It is the rampant which we reign in."

 Sigrun rolled her eyes.
 "Evil spirits inflicting harm on humanity are all the same."

 "No, actually..."
-Vivianca paused, for effect, and sneered again when Sigrun wasn't looking.
-"But this is an argument, a lecture for a more relaxed moment, not the life-changing negotiation we are about to do."
+Vivianca paused, for effect, and cut her sneer when Sigrun looked back.
+"But this is an argument, a lecture, for a more relaxed moment, not the life-changing negotiation for which I have come."

 "Your soul has not acclimated to common ways."
 Vivianca thumbed through an invisible book.
-"It has no intention of clinging to a body so contaminated as you intend to do to yours.
-In short, your soul will not abide in that chamber of horrors, in its current state."
+"It has no intention of clinging to a body contaminated as you intend.
+In short, your soul, in its current state, will not abide that chapel of horrors."

 "So, it would rather return to heaven than stay in a polluted body?
 I am that different from my fellows?"

 "Tell me your plan, so I can better reject it."

 "Only that you allow me to help you in that regard.
 I could lower your natural level of being, make you a normal human peasant.
 Well, a normal warrior."